mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 TODO: Cartoon of one person doing hard labor (e.g. digging a hole) and the other person saying something like "**we** should do X" (e.g. "**we** should dig a hole").

-## Give code reviews high priority

-If a teammate sends you a code review, it likely means that they are blocked

 ## Frame feedback as requests, not commands

 People tend to reduce politeness in code reviews, whereas you actually want to increase it.
 Err on the side of being annoyingly gentle.
 Most people would never say out loud to a co-worker, "You have to bring me that stapler," but a lot of code reviewers don't think twice about saying, "You have to move this class to a separate file."